blt/blog-troutwine-us/source/2012/02/22/wrangling_servers_a_proper_foundation.html.markdown

 `git.troutwine.us`.
 Be sure to use the contents of `/root/.ssh/id_rsa.pub` as data to the key parameter of `slubuild::resource::authorized_key`.

-Redeploy your puppet configuration through the rsync daisy chains, run puppet-agent on all your machines.
+Redeploy your puppet configuration through the rsync daisy chains.
+Run puppet-agent on all your machines.
 Commit all of your changes.
-With everything in place, on the puppet master, remove `/etc/puppet` and push to the gitolite repository you've created.
+With everything in place remove `/etc/puppet` on the puppet master and push to the gitolite repository you've created.
 After a few moments, you _should_ find that slugbuild on the git node has created slugs, these have been transferred over to the puppet node and the latest has been mounted as `/etc/puppet`.
 Subsequent commits